-- 4.37 Multilevel structural compromise is to be interpreted as fractures of more than one vertebra.
-To provide consistency of interpretation of the meaning of multiple vertebral fractures, the definition of a vertebral fracture includes any fracture of the vertebral body, or of the posterior elements forming the ring of the spinal canal.
-It does not include fractures of transverse processes or spinous processes, even at multiple levels. - 4.38 Multilevel structural compromise also includes spinal fusion and intervertebral disc replacement. - 4.39 Multilevel structural compromise or spinal fusion across regions are assessed as if they are in one region.
+- 4.33 Multilevel structural compromise is to be interpreted as fractures of more than one vertebra. - To provide consistency of interpretation of the meaning of multiple vertebral fractures the definition of a vertebral fracture includes any fracture of the vertebral body, or of the posterior elements forming the ring of the spinal canal (the pedicle or lamina).
+It does not include fractures of transverse processes or spinous processes, even at multiple levels (see also 4.36 of these Guidelines). - 4.34 Multilevel structural compromise also includes spinal fusion and intervertebral disc replacement. - 4.35 Multilevel structural compromise or spinal fusion across regions are assessed as if they are in one region.
 The region giving the highest impairment value should be chosen.
-A fusion of L5 and S1 is considered to be an intervertebral fusion.

-4.40 A vertebroplasty should be assessed on the basis of the fracture(s) for which it was performed.

-- 4.41 Compression Fracture(s): In determining the percentage loss of height of a compression fracture, the loss of vertebral height should be measured at the most compressed part and must be documented in the impairment assessment report.
-The estimated normal height of the compressed vertebra should be determined where possible by averaging the heights of the two adjacent (unaffected) vertebrae. - 4.42 Multilevel structural compromise is mentioned in Table 4.1 of these Guidelines and constitutes DREs that are in categories IV and V. It is constituted by "structural inclusion", which by definition (p99, AMA 4 Guides) is related to "spine fracture patterns" and is different from the differentiators in Table 71 (p109 AMA 4 Guides). - 4.43 Fractures of transverse or spinous processes (one or more) with displacement within a spinal region are assessed as DRE category II because the fracture(s) does not disrupt the spinal canal (p 104, AMA 4 Guides), and they do not cause multilevel structural compromise. - 4.44 In the application of Table 4.1 to workers with multilevel structural compromise: - (i) Multiple vertebral fractures without radiculopathy are classed as Category IV; and - (ii) Multiple vertebral fractures with radiculopathy are classed as Category V.
+A fusion of L5 and S1 is considered to be an intervertebral fusion. - 4.36 A vertebroplasty should be assessed on the basis of the fracture(s) for which it was performed. - 4.37 Compression Fracture(s): In determining the percentage loss of height of a compression fracture, the loss of vertebral height should be measured at the most compressed part and must be documented in the impairment evaluation report.
+The estimated normal height of the compressed vertebra should be determined where possible by averaging the heights of the two adjacent (unaffected) vertebrae. - 4.38 Fractures of transverse or spinous processes (one or more) with displacement within a spinal region are assessed as DRE category II because the fracture(s) does not disrupt the spinal canal (p 104, AMA 4 Guides), and they do not cause multilevel structural compromise. - 4.39 One or more end plate fractures in a single spinal region without measurable compression of the vertebral body are rated as DRE category II. - 4.40 In the application of Table 4.1 to persons with multilevel structural compromise: - Multiple vertebral fractures without radiculopathy are classed as Category IV; and - Multiple vertebral fractures with radiculopathy are classed as Category V.